-Through asynchronous 6-credit online creative writing courses, MFA students develop critical reading and writing skills through an open-genre curriculum.
+Through asynchronous 6-credit online creative writing courses that are designed for low-residency lifestyles, MFA students develop critical reading and writing skills through an open-genre curriculum.
 They study the history of contemporary and experimental literary trends in our renowned audio archives, deepen their craft through contemplative writing practices, and develop professional skills towards arts, literary, publishing, and academic job markets.

 Courses in Naropa’s Low-Residency MFA in Creative Writing include:

 The Jack Kerouac School of Disembodied Poetics at Naropa University encourages writers to explore innovative approaches to literary arts through extensive reading, writing, and artistic practices.
 Students finish the program with a manuscript that shows their unique voices across genres.